Twists of superconformal algebras: The Observables of a Twisted Superconformal Theory

 The structure of the local observables in a topological twist can be described naturally using the structure of an \emph{$\bb E_k$-algebra}.
 Let us briefly overview the idea behind these structure, though we will not give a complete definition here (see for instance \cite[Chapter 3.6.4]{CG1} and \cite[Chapter 4.1]{MarklShniderStasheff} for more details and context).

 Let $A$ be a complex vector space, or maybe more generally a cochain complex.
-To give $A$ the structure of an $\bb E_k$-algebra is to define a multiplication operator $m_e \colon A^{\otimes j} \to A$ for each choice of embedding where $B_k(0,1)$ is the $k$-dimensional open unit ball in $\RR^k$, and $B_k(x_i,r_i)$ is a sub-ball of radius $r_i$ and center $x_i$.
-These multiplication operators should vary smoothly as we vary the $x_i$ and $r_i$, and they should be ``associative,'' meaning compatible under concentric inclusions of $k$-balls.
+To give $A$ the structure of an $\bb E_k$-algebra is to define a multiplication operator $m_e \colon A^{\otimes j} \to A$ for each choice of embedding of $j$ disjoint $k$-balls into a bigger $k$-ball:

+with $B_k(0,1)$ the $k$-dimensional open unit ball in $\RR^k$, and $B_k(x_i,r_i)$ is a sub-ball of radius $r_i$ and center $x_i$.
+These multiplication operators should vary smoothly as we vary the centers $x_i$ and radii $r_i$, and they should be ``associative,'' meaning compatible under (rescaled) inclusions of $k$-balls.

 Let us consider the simplest non-trivial example, that of an $\bb E_1$-algebra.
 We will see that this is just a ``homotopical'' version of an associative algebra.

 \begin{ex} Let $k=1$, so $B_1(x,r)$ is the open interval $(x-r,x+r) \sub \RR$.
 If we fix a positive integer $j$, the space of embeddings of $j$ open intervals in the unit interval has connected components given by orderings on the set $\{1, \ldots, j\}$, with each component being contractible.